President- Heather Stephenson, CMHC, RPT

 Laura da Silva is a Clinical Mental Health Counselor and Registered Play Therapist - Supervisor.
 She earned a Bachelors in Psychology from Utah State University and a Masters in Mental Health Counseling from the University of Phoenix.
 She has been working as a therapist for over 10 years.
 She owns her own private practice in Riverton - Lighthouse Counseling Services.
 She has published 3 articles and 3 books.
 Her specialties include child therapy, EMDR, self-esteem, trauma and abuse, depression and anxiety.
 She is fluent in the Portuguese language.
 As well as spending time with her husband and 4 children, she enjoys going camping, snowboarding, and making craft projects in her spare time.

-Membership Coordinator- Kayelyn Robinson, LCSW, Registered Play Therapist
+Membership and Credentialing Coordinator- Kayelyn Robinson, LCSW, Registered Play Therapist

-Kayelyn Robinson is a Licensed Clinical Social Worker with 9 years of experience.
+Kayelyn Robinson is a Licensed Clinical Social Worker with over 11 years of years of experience.
 She is trained in EMDR, Trauma-focused CBT, and is a Registered Play Therapist.
 She is specialized in children, play therapy, trauma and attachment.
 She enjoys working with children, teens, adults, and families on a variety of issues, including: play therapy, trauma, attachment and abuse, and addictions.
-She teaches the Child Parent Relationship Therapy (CPRT) class for her clinic and developed a Parenting the Traumatized Child Group for caregivers in a surrogate parent role.
-She has been a back up trainer for Utah Foster Care for potential foster parents and also for ongoing training for currently licensed foster parents.
-Kayelyn loves camping, being with her family, traveling, reading and listening to music.
+She facilitates the Child Parent Relationship Therapy (CPRT) class for her clinic and developed a Parenting the Traumatized Child Group for caregivers in a surrogate parent role (kinship, guardianship, foster care, and adoptive parents).
+She has served as a back up trainer for Utah Foster Care for potential (pre service training) foster parents and also for ongoing training for currently licensed foster parents.
+Kayelyn loves camping, being with her family, spoiling grandchildren, traveling, reading, and listening to music.
 She also enjoys refurbishing old furniture.

 Website Coordinator - Tina Warhurst, LCSW, Registered Play Therapist